Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-recovery.rst

 The following example demonstrates how to generate an identity recovery request.
 Part of the input to the request is a secret value derived from the seed phrase, and this value should be kept secret in a similar manner as the seed phrase and account signing keys are.

+In the example below functionality for retrieving the list of identity providers is present.
+To see an example of how to implement this function, please check out :ref:`RST Overview`.

 .. tabs::

     .. tab::